 How are the witnesses examined by the police?

-A judicial Magistrate orders release of property seized in a case under the Essential Commodities Act?
-Can the order passed by Magistrate be justified?
+A judicial Magistrate orders the release of property seized in a case under the Essential Commodities Act?
+Can the order passed by the Magistrate be justified?
 Give reasons.

 Can a witness be compelled to sign his statement recorded by the police during an investigation under sec.
 161 of the Cr.
 P. C.?
 Discuss how such a statement is used in evidence.
 Discuss also the latest case law on the subject.